vincenttaglia/subgraph-migration/README.md

 ### 4. Data Migration

 - Creates the new schema in the target data database
-- Migrates the complete schema structure (tables, indexes, constraints)
+- Migrates the schema structure (tables and constraints, **indexes deferred**)
-- Copies all data from each table
+- Copies all data from each table without index maintenance overhead
+- Creates indexes after all data is loaded (much faster for large tables)
 - Verifies row counts match for each table

 ### 5. Consistency Checks